stellar/stellar-core/docs/testnet.md

 That will set state in the DB and then exit.
 The next time you start stellar-core SCP will start immediately rather than waiting.

+## Adding multiple nodes

+If you want to add additional nodes to your test network, simply change the .cfg appropriately.
+You will need to fill out the `KNOWN_PEERS` section.
+You should set `RUN_STANDALONE=false`.
+Generate a seed for each node you want to add using `stellar-core --genseed`.
+See the [admin guide](./admin.md) for more info.

 For each server in the cluster you need to do: